Mazvy/surfheaven-server-browser/README.md

 You can download a precompilled Windows package in the [releases page](https://github.com/Mazvy/surfheaven-server-browser/releases) or build the app yourself (instructions bellow).

 ## Configuration
-**You have to update the `playerID` value in order for the application to work.**
+**`playerID` should be loaded automatically.
+If not add it yourself in the options ui by clicking SurfHeaven in the top bar.**

-The `config.json` file located in the root project directory
+Configuration can be done in the app or in the `config.json` file located in the root project directory

 **playerID** `int`